hoch1009/hoch1009.github.io/_pages/page_nc500.md

 -   [Route](https://kurv.gr/tNCta) @ kurviger.de (275km)

-As we finished the NC500 and almost drive a circle we decided to spend the rest of our days in Scotland in the southeast part of the Highlands.
+As we finished the NC500 and almost drove a circle we decided to spend the rest of our days in Scotland in the southeast part of the Highlands.
 We drove through the Cairngorms National Park and made a "rain break" in Aviemore at a [Costa Coffee](https://www.costa.co.uk/locations/store-locator/map#latitude=57.19448999999999&longitude=-3.823812).
 It was quite busy despite the rain.
 The weather did not get better and we were quite soaked when we finally arrived in the [Royal Dunkeld Hotel](https://royaldunkeld.co.uk) in Dunkeld.
 We hang our clothes to dry and went into the hotel to eat something.

 ## Dunkeld - Lumphanan (8/11)